Fuerte de San José: Main fort

 Fuerte de San José was one of a three-fort defense system designed by the Spanish military for the defense of the Port of Ponce, Barrio Playa, and the City of Ponce.
 The fort took two years to build and was completed in 1760.
 The Spaniards later built barracks 2 miles inland, in the city of Ponce proper, for the defense of the city, called "El Castillo" capable of housing 700 men, but a proper defense system was needed for the port and Barrio Playa areas to protect them from seaborne attacks that could also reach the city.

-The three forts were to be located (traveling west to east) at Punta Cucharas, Barrio Playa, and Punta Gatas.
+The three forts were to be located (traveling west to east) at Punta Cucharas (Barrio Canas), Barrio Playa, and Punta Gatas (also in Barrio Playa).
 Fuerte de San José was the defense structure which, after completion of the other two planned fortifications, would sit about halfway between the two, in Barrio Playa.
 The fort was staffed by the Batallón De Cazadores "La Patria" Nº 25.